Being there through a lifetime of membership

 The importance of banking to support younger age groups

-There is lots of value in learning to manage money from a young age, which is why we have designed accounts to suit the specific needs of younger members from secondary school through to university.
+There is a lot of value in learning to manage money from a young age, which is why we have designed accounts to suit the specific needs of younger members from secondary school through to university.

 FlexOne gives our youngest members a safe space to get their first experience of using a current account.
-By offering an account with no fees and charges and no overdraft, blocking gambling transactions and offering the option of a cash card or Visa debit card, we can give both children and parents peace of mind they’re protected from going overdrawn or making undesirable transactions.
+By offering an account with no fees and charges and no overdraft, blocking gambling transactions and offering the option of a cash card or Visa debit card, we can give both children and parents peace of mind that they’re protected from going overdrawn or making undesirable transactions.
 The Visa debit card can be used while abroad completely fee-free, perfect for first holidays or school trips.
-In 2020 we saw 262,000 FlexOne card payments abroad each month.
+From April 2020 to March 2021, we saw 370,000 FlexOne account holders use their card abroad each month.

 Offering interest on credit balances up to £1,000 allows our young members to gain experience in saving their money and being rewarded with a return on their investment.
 To support the development of financial management skills, the account can be managed using our Banking app, internet banking and by registering for text alerts.
 With 99% of FlexOne members registered for online banking and 74% registered for mobile banking, our young members are becoming more engaged in their money by easily checking their balance and transactions.